The Girl Who Loved Two Princes

 "One might hardly expect anything less," Her Majesty quipped.
 "If nothing else, she is at least pretty, and pretty is all she needs to be."

 Wait, wait, wait!
 Stop!
 Everyone just slow down.
-Why had she really been brought here?
-Why were they speaking of her, but not to her?
+Why had I really been brought here?
+Why were they speaking of me, but not to me?
 Why would the words they were saying, though crystal clear, just not make any sense?

 And I will protect you